 This kind of transaction following Murabaha financing is valid (halal) from an Islamic perspective.
 The interest-based activities such as issuing conventional loans and getting interested are strictly prohibited (haram) in Islam.

-A fixed fee is charged instead of interest (riba), so this type of loan is not prohibited in Islamic countries.
+Islamic countries do not prohibit this type of loan because a fixed fee is charged instead of interest (riba).
 According to Islamic religious beliefs, money is just a medium of exchange.
 It has no innate worth; therefore, Islamic banks cannot charge interest on bank loans, but they have permission to set a fixed fee for persisting in their daily operations.

-Most people assert that Murabaha financing is another way of getting interested, but the contract structure is a significant difference.
-In the Murabaha contract, the bank purchase a property and then sells that back to the customers with the profit charge.
+Most people assert that Murabaha financing is another way of getting interested, but the contract structure significantly differs.
+In the Murabaha contract, the bank purchases a property and then sells that back to the customers with a profit charge.

 Who Invented Murabaha?

 Sami Humid invented the concept of Murabaha financing, which has become the most efficient mode of financing in Islamic banking.
-Murabaha is the sale contract with banks to buy the property based on the credit sale setting.
+Murabaha is a sale contract with banks to buy property based on a credit sale setting.

 Why is Murabaha Popular?

-Murabaha is so prevalent in Islamic banking because it is the only substitute for interest-bearing loans in Islamic countries.
-Interest is forbidden in Islam, so the Islamic bank utilizes the Murabaha financing to get a profit.
+Murabaha is prevalent in Islamic banking because it is the only substitute for interest-bearing loans in Islamic countries.
+Interest is forbidden in Islam, so the Islamic bank utilizes Murabaha financing to make a profit.
 It also assists people in getting a loan from the bank through a Murabaha sale agreement to buy assets.

 What is Sukuk Murabahah?